 The United Internet Group also attaches great importance to the field of education and training.
 United Internet trains young people to meet its future needs and offers them a successful start to their professional lives.
-The company currently offers apprenticeships in commercial and technical professions, including IT specialist (application development/systems integration), IT systems clerk, dialogue marketing clerk, marketing communication clerk, and office management clerk.
+The company currently offers apprenticeships in commercial and technical including development/systems professions, IT specialist (application integration), systems clerk, dialogue marketing clerk, communication clerk, and office management clerk.
 Over a three-year training period, all participants experience a wide variety of different company departments and take part in numerous events and workshops.
 The apprentice workshops at the facilities in Karlsruhe and Montabaur have proved especially successful.
 Technical apprentices in particular spend part of their training period in the workshops in order to learn the basics for their later careers.